Cronus GPC Documentation

 }

-If you wish to assign a value to a word and change its value during run-time, you would use a variable instead of a define.
+If you wish to assign a value to a word and change its value during run-time, you would use a instead of a define.